Fine Arts, University Transfer Loading...

 - Multi-media artists and animators

 Students who wish to pursue a Bachelor of Fine Arts will want to consider enrolling in the Fine Arts, University Transfer program.
-Based upon your studies at Grande Prairie Regional College, you will receive up to 60 credits of transfer toward your degree (120 credits).
+Based upon completed studies at Grande Prairie Regional College, students will receive up to 60 credits of transfer toward their university degree.

 - English 30-1, minimum 60 percent

-- Two from Group A, B, or C
+- One from Group A, B, or C

-Students 21 years or older who are seeking admission to the Fine Arts, University Transfer program and do not meet the requirements for admission are encouraged to consult with the Associate Registrar, Admissions.
+Students 21 years or older who are seeking admission to the Fine Arts, University Transfer program and do not meet the requirements for admission are encouraged to consult with an Academic Advisor.

 - Senior 2000-Level Art History (6 credits)